abdrahmansoltan/Learning-Notes/Vue/1-Vue.md

 #### Binding data (`v-bind`)

-Dynamically bind one or more attributes, or a component prop to an expression (tells `Vue` to set value from something).
+Dynamically bind one or more attributes, or a component prop to an expression (tells `Vue` to set value from something and keep it in sync with the component's property).

 - Shorthand: `:` or `.` (when using `.prop` modifier)